hysinh/Memory-game/README.md

   3. Tablet Device dimensions: 736px and larger

 - #### Wireframes
   The Happy Cake Friends website was designed by wireframes with pencil and paper.
 After sketching out what I planned, I started laying out the HTML and basic CSS for the site in a similar way that the Love Maths tutorial went.
 I made a list of the functions that I thought that the game would need and proceeded from there.
+In the end, I did not use different size cards for different levels or different numbers of lives for different levels on this version.
+I decided to keep it simple and stay with a single version.
+Difficulty levels can be implemented in a future version of the Happy Cake Friends Memory Game.
+I recreated the wireframes in a digital version, but an image of the original handdrawn wireframes is included below.

   <details >
   <summary>Mobile Wireframe</summary>